KY-024 Linear, magnetic hall sensor

 LED2: Indicates that a magnetic field has been detected

-Chipset | AH49E |
+Chipset | AH49E, LM393 |

-Sensor Type | Hall effect transistor/switch |
+Sensor type | Hall Effect Transistor/Switch |

 Accuracy | 9 to 12 Bit |

-Functional range | 5V (Due to the components) |
+Functional range | 5V (depending on the components) |

 Functionality of the sensor